AdobeDocs/platform-learn.en/help/platform/privacy/subscribe-to-privacy-events.md

 ---
-title: Subscribing to Privacy Events
+title: Subscribe to Privacy Events
 description: Learn how to subscribe to Privacy Events to automate job-status-based workflows.
 role: Data Engineer, Data Architect
 feature: Privacy